WalletHub reviews are mostly positive, but let’s take a deeper look into exactly who WalletHub is, and what they do.

 WalletHub says it offers “daily” updates, whereas other services offer weekly, or monthly updates.
 However, creditors don’t update daily, so I’m not completely sure how much of an advantage that is over time.
 I suppose if you are making a change, and want to see the effect as soon as possible, it may be useful.
 There are also some useful financial tools and a user community.

 In the end, my recommendation is that you find one of these free credit report, free credit monitoring sites, that you like and sign up.
 That way, you get a way to occasionally look at your credit report beyond the one free credit report per year thing, and you get an email if someone starts opening credit cards in your name.
 However, I wouldn’t bother signing up for more than one service.
-They tend to all offer essentially the same services, and signing up for multiple sites just puts your financial information in more places to be hacked, lost, or stolen.
+They tend to all offer essentially the same services and signing up for multiple sites just puts your financial information in more places to be hacked, lost, or stolen.

 Whether you choose WalletHub, or another service, is mostly a matter of personal preference.
+Don’t forget you can get a free credit report every year directly from the credit bureaus as well.

 WalletHub Reviews Disclosure

-While I’m ready and willing to sell out at anytime for a trip to Vegas or some cool electronic gadgets, I did not receive any compensation, nor any offers of compensation, in exchange for this review.
+While I’m ready and willing to sell out at any time for a trip to Vegas or some cool electronic gadgets, I did not receive any compensation, nor any offers of compensation, in exchange for this review.
 None of the links are affiliate links, and I have no financial or other relationship of any kind with WalletHub.
 I do not get paid in any way if you sign up for WalletHub.
 Any ads displayed on this article, or anywhere else on this website were generated automatically by Google’s AdSense program, and are not endorsed or chosen by the author.
 All information was gathered from publicly available sources.